gravures/gnome-builder-python-plugins/README.md

 - isort >= 5.0

-For flatpack you don't have to install isort in the gnome-builder container, instead just install as usual.
+For flatpack you don't have to install isort in the gnome-builder container, instead just install as usual or use the **-Dpip=true** option.

 ## python-symbols plugin